 calendly-logo

-Cyber attackers using the online calendar tool Calendly are phishing Microsoft users into handing over their credentials.
-Calendly is a popular app with Zoom integration that allows people and companies to plan meetings, appointments, and events.
-It enables users to browse all available slots in the organiser’s calendar and select a time window that suits both participants.
+Calendly is a popular app that helps people and companies plan meetings, appointments, and events – both virtually and in-person.
+The app allows users to browse the available slots in the organiser’s calendar and select a time window that suits both participants.

 Phishing attack using Calendly